1939 New York World's Fair: 1940 season

 By the end of June, revenue was lagging projections, so the WFC dismissed 500 employees.
 Due to an increase in federal tax rates, amusement concessionaires increased ticket prices.
 The fair's restaurateurs elected to pay the extra taxes rather than raise food prices.
 On July 4, 1940, two NYPD officers investigating a time bomb at the British Pavilion died when the bomb detonated.
 Later the same month, the WFC began surveying the fair's buildings, with plans to demolish them.
 In large part due to inclement weather, some concessionaires considered closing their attractions that August.
 Attendance lagged by nearly 3 million compared with the previous season.
 Bondholders agreed to waive $14.5 million of the WFC's debt.
 The WFC also began selling off materials and memorabilia from the fair.
 Daily attendance increased gradually, reaching 10 million visitors by the end of August; by then, Gibson said the fair had made over $2.5 million.
 The WFC had drawn up detailed plans for clearing the site by the beginning of October, and the corporation's executive leadership oversaw the site-clearing process.

 To promote the fair, hundreds of American newspapers printed discounted tickets; the promotion attracted nearly 350,000 visitors on a single day.
 The city government also provided free tickets to adults who were receiving welfare payments through the Home Relief program.
 By the middle of that month, the fair's second season had recorded a $4.15 million net profit.
 In the fair's last week, the WFC hosted extravagant shows such as fireworks displays.
 The fair had 537,952 visitors on its final day, October 27, 1940.
 The day afterward, passersby were allowed to tour the grounds for $2.
-In total, the fair had recorded 19,115,713 million visitors during 1940, and attendance had exceeded 100,000 on only 59 days.
+In total, the fair had recorded 19,115,713 visitors during 1940, and attendance had exceeded 100,000 on only 59 days.
 The fair had attracted just over 45 million visitors across both seasons.
 The 1940 season also recorded little crime, with 96 arrests; the July 4 bombing had been the only violent crime.